msramalho/Teach-Me-Quantum/README.txt

 # Teach Me Quantum

-A university-level course on **Quantum Computing** and **Quantum Information Science** that incorporates IBM Q Experience and Qiskit.
+A university-level course on Quantum Computing and Quantum Information Science that incorporates IBM Q Experience and Qiskit.
-This course is adequate for general audiences without prior knowledge on Quantum Mechanics and Quantum Computing (see #prior-knowledge), has an estimated average duration of **10 weeks at 3h/week** (see #duration) and is meant to be the entrypoint into the **Quantum World**.
+This course is adequate for general audiences without prior knowledge on Quantum Mechanics and Quantum Computing (see #prior-knowledge), has an estimated average duration of 10 weeks at 3h/week (see #duration) and is meant to be the entrypoint into the Quantum World.

-This course is **Open-source** and appropriate for both _autodidacticism_ as well as _classroom teaching_ by educators, professors and lecturers in their own classes.
-Given the dynamic nature of the topic, any open-source contributions and future improvements are welcome.
+This course is Open-source (GitHub) and appropriate for both autodidacticism as well as classroom teaching by educators, professors and lecturers in their own classes.
+Instructions for reuse are given in the repository.
+It is expected to be improved by open-source contributions.

+The course materials are yet to be implemented on a real scenario.
+The easier notebooks (weeks 1 to 5) have, however, been shared with a few students of computer engineering for feedback and improvement.

+Qskit and IBMQX are present in nearly every week's exercises.
+Being crucial for the students to implement the theory learnt during the week.
+Code snippets, configuration/installation instructions and troubleshooting tips are also presented in the slides.

-## Course Overview
+# Course Overview
  * Week 0 - Hello Quantum World
  * Week 1 - Quantum Tools
  * Week 2 - Quantum Information Science